Staon/otest2/docs/_examples/fixtures.md

 as inputs of the tests etc. And, of course, cleaning them at the end of the test.

 The OTest2 framework supports fixtures at the both levels of suites and testcases.
-Furthermore, the fixtures can be set up and torn down by two ways:
+There are two phases of fixture initialization:
+1. the fixture variables are created by their constructor methods
+2. the start-up method of the testing object is invoked.

+Complementarily, destruction of fixture variables is done in two symmetric phases:
-1. by the constructor and destructor of the test object (suite or case),
+1. the tear-down method of the testing object is invoked
-2. in the start-up and tear-down methods.
+2. the fixture variables are destroyed by their destructor methods.

-The first way is more natural for C++ programmers - it's just a member initializer.
-It's possible because the OTest2 framework keeps precise lifetime of the testing objects.
-Suite or testcase is created just before entering the object and it's destroyed instantly at its end.
+The first phase is the natural C++ way - the fixture variables are just member variable.
+As the framework creates any testing object just before its entering and destructs the object instantly at its end, the fixture variables exist just for run of the testing object[^1].

-The methods are just member functions invoked at the beginning and at the end of the testing object.
+The start-up and tear-down methods are just member functions of a testing object invoked at the beginning and at the end.
 The framework promises that the tear-down method is called every time even if the test object fails or ends up with an unhandled exception.

-Both ways can be combined together.
-Generally, any suite or testcase variable is initialized in the constructor (at least by the default constructor) and can be changed in the start-up method.
-Similarly, any variable is destructed in the objects destructor but it can be changed in the tear-down method.

 OK, let's get an example: